Tom van Weert: Volos

 On 25 June 2021, Van Weert was announced by the Greek top-level club Volos.
 By early January 2022, he had emerged as his team's leader, having scored ten goals and leading the top scorers table.

 AEK Athens

 On 7 September 2022, he joined the Greek giants AEK Athens on a two-year deal.
 On 11 September, he made his debut with the club, coming off as a substitute in a match against rivals Panathinaikos.
 11 days after his debut, he suffered a fracture, that would put him aside for two months.
-He returned in action on the 16th of December in a cup game against Kifisia, where he scored his first goal for AEK, from the penalty spot.
-On the 21st, he came off as a substitute in the 60th minute, in a match against Lamia, that was still 0-0.
+He returned in action on 16 December in a cup game against Kifisia, where he scored his first goal for AEK, from the penalty spot.
+On the 21st, he came off as a substitute in the 60th minute, in a match against Lamia, that was still 0–0.
 He scored a brace helping his team secure the victory.
-This led to coach Matias Almeyda, having no other option but to start him in the next game against Volos, his previous club, where he scored again.
+This led to coach Matías Almeyda, having no other option but to start him in the next game against Volos, his previous club, where he scored again.

+Atromitos

+On 10 June 2024, van Weert joined fellow Super League Greece club Atromitos on a two-year contract.